Rigiih7/codefinity/README.md

 codefinity.co.ke
 I created this website back in 2021 to test my skills; building a project from scratch to deployment.
-In this project I used bootstrap, php, sql and a little javascript.
+In this project I used bootstrap, php, sql and javascript.